SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/README.md

 At issue with the earlier effort is that it works well in situations where there are no inhibitions to the propagation of the transmitter’s radio broadcasts.
 For instance, there may be a hill between the transmitter and the receiver.
 As the number of sensors expands and the number of propagation inhibitors increases, a network of transceivers would need to be formed.
 This would enhance the scalability of the overall system.

-This present project uses ArduinoUno/Dragino microcontroller/transceiver units from the earlier effort to build a network of transceiver/sensing units in such a way that the overall system is scalable but without using formal and expensive LoRaWAN equipment.
+This present project uses ArduinoUno/Dragino microcontroller/transceiver units from the earlier effort to build a network of transceiver/sensing units in such a way that the overall system is scalable but without using complex and expensive LoRaWAN.
 In a sense, hardware is replaced by software.
 To be sure, the formal LoRaWAN standard has not been implemented.
 However, many of its attributes are present.

 Each zip file contains a component of the system.
 Be sure to see ReadMe.pdf within each zip file for details.